kotori-y/Scopy/docs/user_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Different type of substructure descriptors can characterize the structural features of the studied molecules from different viewpoints.

-The :mod:`ScoRepresent` module provides the calculation of 6 descriptors (MACCS, EFG, IFG, EState, GhoseCrippen and PubChem) and 2 fingerprints (Morgan Family and Daylight Fingerprint).
+The `ScoRepresent`_ module provides the calculation of 6 descriptors (MACCS, EFG, IFG, EState, GhoseCrippen and PubChem) and 2 fingerprints (Morgan Family and Daylight Fingerprint).
 More Details see `overview`_.
 As for Morgan Family, 2 and 1024 chosen as the default radius and the number of bits.
 Besides, minimum and maximum distance for Daylight fingerprint, whose default the number of bits is 2048, set default as 1 and 7.

 >>> from scopy.ScoRepresent import CalculateEFG
 >>> fps = CalculateEFG(mols, useCount=True, n_jobs=4)